-Leading political scientist Elinor Ostrom passed away this week.
+Leading political scientist Elinor Ostrom passed away on 6 June 2012.
 Wyn Grant gives an appreciation of her work and innovative thinking.
 He notes her thought was always marked by an outstanding commitment to the development of the modern social sciences and the integration of clear theory with strong evidence.

 Professor Elinor Ostrom died of cancer on June 6, 2012 at IU Health Bloomington Hospital aged 78.
 She was the first and only woman to win the Nobel Prize in Economics for her groundbreaking research on the ways that people organize themselves to manage resources.
 A former president of the American Political Science Association, she worked across different disciplines in the social sciences and also influenced work in the physical sciences relating to environmental management.

 Born August 7th 1933 in Los Angeles, Professor Ostrom worked at Indiana University, where she was senior research director of the Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis, Distinguished Professor and Arthur F. Bentley Professor of Political Science in the College of Arts and Sciences, and professor in the School of Public and Environmental Affairs.

 Elinor Ostrom was an outstandingly generous and comparatively orientated American political scientist.
 She had kindly accepted my invitation to be the keynote speaker at the IPSA Congress at Madrid in July, but had to withdraw as her medical condition worsened.
 Only weeks before she died she contributed to the LSE Review of Books “Academic Inspiration” series on the influences on her early work.
 She commented there: “I have very little spare time for pleasure reading.
 I do take a fair number of journals in political science, economics, public policy, and resource policy.
 One of my evening activities is going through the recent articles and choosing those that I will read very seriously and take notes on.”